High Availability in PubSub+ Cloud

 HA in Public and Private Clouds

-To ensure that high-availability group is adequately provisioned, pods run on different worker nodes.
-Additionally, the pods can be spread over multiple Availability Zones (AZ) when available.
+To ensure that a high-availability group is adequately provisioned, pods run on different worker nodes.
+Additionally, the pods can be spread over multiple availability zones (AZ) when available.
 The following diagram shows a Kubernetes cluster that has worker nodes over three availability zones.
 The Cloud-Agent will schedule the Messaging nodes over two AZ and the monitor node on a third AZ.
 For each HA service, the primary pod is deployed in one AZ, the backup pod in a second AZ, and the monitoring pod in a third AZ.
 This guarantees that pods for the same HA service are not running on the same hardware.

-Similarly, when deploying a HA group in virtual private clouds such as AWS, there are two Network Topologies available.
+Similarly, when deploying a HA group in virtual private clouds such as AWS, there are two network topologies available.

-2. For regions with two Availability Zones:
+2. For regions with two AZ:

 Connecting to a Cloud HA Group

 Typically, applications using HA would have to provide a host list: one IP address for the primary node and another for the backup node.
-However, this approach (providing hosts list) will not work for 3rd-party messaging APIs, so PubSub+ Cloud uses a single DNS entry for applications to use (behind a load balancer) abstracting away the switchover between primary and backup in the event of a failure.
+However, this approach (providing hosts list) does not work for 3rd-party messaging APIs, so PubSub+ Cloud uses a single DNS entry for applications to use (behind a load balancer), abstracting away the switchover between primary and backup in the event of a failure.

 HA and Service Types